lele94218/MyTwitter/README.md

 ===
 ## 算法思路

-1. 使用 Elasticsearch 对 Tweets 进行索引, 对每个用户索引 500 - 1000 词
+1. Use Elasticsearch to index Tweets, index 500 - 1000 words for each user.

-2. Elasticsearch 与 Wordnet 结合进行搜索, 获得指数
+2. Elasticsearch combined with Wordnet to search for an index.